openvar/vv_hgvs/doc/quick_start.rst

 Install hgvs
 @@@@@@@@@@@@

-For this demo, you'll obviously need `hgvs`.
+For this demo, you'll obviously need `vvhgvs`.
 In a reasonably modern environment, the following should suffice::

-  $ pip install hgvs
+  $ pip install vvhgvs

 More detailed installation instructions are in :doc:`installation`.